hicsail/opencat-pro/README.md

 # BYO-CAT
 BYO-CAT stands for build your own CAT.
-A fully customizable, open source platforms to create and manage Computer Adaptive Tests, better known as CATs.
+A fully customizable, open source web-based platform to create and manage Computer Adaptive Tests, better known as CATs.

 Our user portal API is built on top of [framejs](https://github.com/jedireza/frame) and node, backed by a MongoDB database.